Aruba Clearpass syslog User-ID with Palo Alto

 3. Configure syslog Export Filter columns.

-For our purposes, it only cares about the username to IP mapping.
-So this step is quite straight forward.
+For our purposes, the Palo only cares about the username to IP mapping.
+So, this step is quite straight forward.
 Theoretically, you could also pass up roles via syslog, but I haven't tested it enough to put it here.

 Predefined Field Groups -> Select Radius Accounting.
 Any predefined fields deleted except for Radius.Username and Radius.Framed-IP-Address (Client's IP Address).
 Save